ELBEQQAL94/fullstack_django_react_app/README.md

   - python manage.py startapp accounst
 - [x] Add accounts app to seetings.py
 - [x] Create Serializer inside accounts app
-- [ ] REGISTER USER
+- [x] REGISTER USER
-  - [ ] Validate name
+  - [x] Validate name
-    - [ ] if name is empty or not valid display errors
+    - [x] if name is empty or not valid display errors
-  - [ ] Validate email
+  - [x] Validate email
     - [ ] if email not unique or not valid display errors
-  - [ ] Validate password
+  - [x] Validate password
-    - [ ] if password not valid or less than 6 length display errors
+    - [x] if password not valid or less than 6 length display errors
     - [ ] if not hashed password before send it to database
-  - [ ] POST Request to /auth/register for logged user
+  - [x] POST Request to /auth/register for logged user
-- [ ] LOGIN USER
+- [x] LOGIN USER
-- [ ] Validate name
+- [x] Validate name
-  - [ ] if name is empty or not valid display errors
+  - [x] if name is empty or not valid display errors
-  - [ ] Validate email
+  - [x] Validate email
-    - [ ] if email not correct or not valid display errors
+    - [x] if email not correct or not valid display errors
-  - [ ] Validate password
+  - [x] Validate password
     - [ ] if password not correct or less than 6 length display errors
-    - [ ] compare password within database
+    - [x] compare password within database
-    - [ ] if something wrong display errors if not
+    - [x] if something wrong display errors if not
-  - [ ] POST Request to /auth/login for register user
+  - [x] POST Request to /auth/login for register user

 ## Permissions

-## Authorization

 ## Administaration